• Menu

 The living room is paneled in rich dark oak.
 Some of the features include a large brick fireplace, diamond paned bay windows with built-in window seats, beamed ceilings, and a leaded glass bookcase.
 After Belle and Austin moved to Kansas City, Missouri, this house was sold to Frank Wallower.
 The U.S. Census shows Frank, wife Marie, three sons, a private cook, and a private nurse residing here in 1920.
 The Wallowers moved out in 1943.

-The Arts and Craft movement the heavily influenced Austin Allen when he designed his home in 1905, for it clearly reflects the movements principals, beautiful materials and honest craftsmanship.
+The Arts and Craft movement heavily influenced Austin Allen when he designed his home in 1905, for it clearly reflects the movements principals, beautiful materials and honest craftsmanship.
 Prominent feature in the home include the rich polished wainscoting.
 Curved built-in window seats, massive brick fireplace and leaded glass bookcases.
 The most impressive feature however is the elegant coffered ceiling, reminiscent of the homes of the English Tudor and Jacobean periods.

 The mausoleum architecture features solar disks between the pair of falcon wings at the very top.
 It represents the sun god, Re and rebirth.
 Mr. Allen married Belle Taylor and had three children.
 He died at the early age of thirty-six from typhoid fever.

-Interned Austin S. Allen -3-3-1917, Walter Scott Estes -2-12-1926.
+Interred S. Austin Allen -3-3-1917, Walter Scott Estes -2-12-1926.
 Linda McOwen Allen -6-6-1926, Whitby J. Allen -5-22-1930 and Austin Allen Jr. – 12-2-1940

 HMP 2021 Accomplishments & Activities